svaksha/pythonidae/README.md

 Some tips for submitting a [pull request (PR)](https://github.com/svaksha/pythonidae/pulls):
 * Add your link as per the topic, with notes (if any) to the respective MarkDown (.md) pages in the repo.
 * For broken links submit a bug report, or replace the broken URI, then submit a PR.
-* For Documentation and cookbooks, check if it matches the categories listed, if yes, then list it against *Resources*, else use the [Resources.md](https://github.com/svaksha/pythonidae/blob/master/Resources.md) page.
+* For Documentation and cookbooks, check if it matches the categories listed, if yes, then list it against the *Resources* title, else use the [Resources.md](https://github.com/svaksha/pythonidae/blob/master/Resources.md) page.

 # LICENSE